LeeAdcock/edgeable/README.md

 ```

 ##### Graph Persistance
-- `load()` - Reload the graph from the file system.
+- `reload()` - Reload the graph from the file system.
 The persisted file is loaded automatically when the `GraphDatabase` instance is initialized, calling `load()` is only neccessary to reload it, overwriting any changes.
 - `save()` - Save the graph to the file system.
 When using the `with` syntax, this is called automatically.
 Save operations are done in a way to be thread-safe and avoid corruption if the application terminates during a write.

 ##### Graph Nodes and Edges